 - In a medium pan, heat olive oil over medium heat until warm

-- Add fish to pan and season with Lemon Rosemary rub
+- Add fish to pan and season with lemon juice and rosemary

 - Meanwhile, whisk all ingredients for the lemon vinaigrette together